 - Anyone age 40+ with a broken bone not caused by major trauma.

-Are there any medications available?
+Are there any osteoporosis treatment available?

 Along with guiding patients on the appropriate amount of calcium and vitamin D to strengthen their bones, we may also recommend a number of medications that have the ability to enhance bone density and reduce the likelihood of breaking a bone by about half the rate without treatment.
 Overall, these medications are well tolerated, often available as an inexpensive generic, and have helped thousands of individuals to prevent fractures and live healthy, productive lives.